N=(0,2) Deformation of CP(1) Model: Two-dimensional Analog of N=1 Yang-Mills Theory in Four Dimensions: Conclusion

 Next, we will explore \cite{CS4} the NSVZ-like $\beta$ functions derived in this paper in models including additional chiral fields, such as \cite{CS1}.
 At the moment we can formulate a conjecture that the relation (\ref{68}) will stay intact; all dependence on the additional coupling constants will be hidden in the anomalous dimensions.

-Another issue of interest is the occurence of conformality.
-The nonsupersymmetric (bosonic) CP(1) model is known to be conformal when the vacuum angle $\omega$ (see Eq.~(\ref{holomorcoup})) equals to $\pi$.
+Another issue of interest is the occurrence of conformality.
+The nonsupersymmetric (bosonic) $\mathbf{CP}(1)$ model is known to be conformal when the vacuum angle $\omega$ (see Eq.~(\ref{holomorcoup})) equals to $\pi$.
 Is it a hint that the conformal window of the ${\mathcal N}=(0,2)$ models extends all the way down to $N_f=2$?